Libberator/Libberator.github.io/_posts/2023-02-01-roll-a-tetrahedron.md

 ![RotateAround Results](2023-02-01-rotateAround.gif)

 So this will work.
 If performance is a concern, replace Linq with something that doesn't generate garbage.
-If you're happy with those results, you can stop reading here, <a href="https://gist.github.com/Libberator/26c9176e4e51d7a52481ab90175d265d#file-tetrahedronmoverrotatearound-cs">grab the complete script</a>, and enjoy the rest of your day. :confetti_ball:
+If you're happy with those results, you can stop reading here, <a href="https://gist.github.com/Libberator/26c9176e4e51d7a52481ab90175d265d#file-tetrahedronmoverrotatearound-cs" target="_blank">grab the complete script</a>, and enjoy the rest of your day. :confetti_ball:

 But it *does* have some limitations to be aware of:
 1. Over a long distance, after many rolls, some error will accumulate and the orientation won't be perfectly flush.